-DSLR cameras represent what are often considered the preeminent digital capture technology available today through their meshing of the highest image quality, speed, intuitiveness, and modular capabilities to suit nearly any type of photography imaginable.
-Being the first step toward serious photography for many, or simply additional tools or upgrades for the veteran, DSLRs cover a broad expanse of capabilities and are often designed to meet specific goals while still retaining the overall imaging benefits that are suitable to many.
+DSLR cameras represent what is often considered the preëminent digital capture technology available today, through their meshing of the highest image quality, speed, intuitive design, and modular capabilities to suit nearly any type of photography imaginable.
+Representing the first step toward serious photography for many, or simply additional tools or upgrades for the veteran, DSLRs cover a broad expanse of capabilities and are often intended to meet specific goals while still retaining the overall imaging benefits that are suitable to many.

 DSLR Types and Sensor Size

-Currently, the two main sizes of image sensors in DSLRs—full frame and APS-C—have their own benefits as well as some drawbacks.
-APS-C-sized sensors, also called DX format or cropped sensors, are the most common sensor size found in most entry level, mid-range, and even some professional-grade DSLRs.
+Currently, the two main sizes of image sensors in DSLRs—full frame and APS-C—have their own benefits, as well as some drawbacks.
+APS-C-sized sensors, also called DX-format or cropped sensors, are the most common sensor size found in most entry level, mid-range, and even some professional-grade DSLRs.
 This sensor size is slightly smaller than a full-frame sensor, which is based on the traditional 35mm film-frame area: about 36 x 24mm.
-APS-C sensors measure approximately 23.5 x 15.6mm, with some variance, depending on manufacturers.
-This smaller sensor size gives a narrower apparent field of view when shooting with the same focal-length lens, since the sensor is essentially a predefined crop of the image circle that is represented in 35mm/full-frame terms, hence the term crop sensor.
+APS-C sensors measure approximately 23.5 x 15.6mm, with some variance between manufacturers.
+This smaller sensor size gives a narrower apparent field of view when shooting with the same focal-length lens, since the sensor is essentially a predefined crop of the image circle that is represented in 35mm/full-frame terms, hence the term “crop sensor.”
 The effective "crop factor" that can be used with APS-C sensors is approximately 1.5x for most brands and 1.6x for Canon, for determining a representative focal-length equivalent for lenses.
 Since the field of view is narrower with an APS-C sensor than a full-frame sensor, a 50mm focal length on an APS-C camera will provide approximately the same field of view as a 75mm lens.
 This added sense of reach offered by an APS-C-sized sensor is conducive to shooting wildlife, sports, and in other situations where longer focal lengths are the norm.

 Other Form-Factor Considerations